unlimitednetwork/unlimited-contracts/README.md

 ## About

-Unlimited Leverage is a margin trading plattform that allows traders to open synthetic positions on coins and tokens with a leverage of up to 100x.
+Unlimited Leverage is a margin trading platform that allows traders to open synthetic positions on assets and tokens with a leverage of up to 100x.

 ## Contracts